NSUR COIN (NSUR) Price Hits $0.0001

-NSUR COIN (NSUR) traded flat against the US dollar during the one day period ending at 17:00 PM ET on July 7th.
-NSUR COIN has a total market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-One NSUR COIN token can currently be bought for about $0.0001 or 0.00000000 BTC on major exchanges.
-Over the last week, NSUR COIN has traded flat against the US dollar.
+NSUR COIN (NSUR) traded flat against the US dollar during the 24 hour period ending at 10:00 AM E.T. on July 11th.
+NSUR COIN has a market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last day.
+In the last seven days, NSUR COIN has traded flat against the US dollar.
+One NSUR COIN token can currently be bought for $0.0001 or 0.00000000 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.